cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - C1 and C2 operate as a pair, attempting to coerce comfort and protection from attachment figures through exaggerated displays of anger and desire for comfort with some fear
 - High-numbered C strategies (C3 to C8) not corresponding to any of Ainsworth's or Main and Goldwyn's categories, based on observations of preschool-age children's behavior and theory.

-### The even-numbered strategies, which privilege vulnerable affect and expression and inhibit and exclude anger, also exist along a continuum of gradatio

 **Crittenden's Attachment Classification System: Strategies and Modifiers**

 **Strategies**:

-* Even-numbered strategies: privilege vulnerable affect and expression, inhibit and exclude anger (B4 to A7-8)
+* **Even-numbered strategies**: privilege vulnerable affect and expression, inhibit and exclude anger (B4 to A7-8)
-* Type C speakers: engage in distortions of information that maintain their perspectives and dismiss those of others
+* **Type C speakers**: engage in distortions of information that maintain their perspectives and dismiss those of others
-* C1-C8: different levels of fear and desire for comfort, with varying degrees of omission and distortion of information
+* **C1-C8**: different levels of fear and desire for comfort, with varying degrees of omission and distortion of information
-* Types A/C and AC: combinations of A (cognition-privileging) and C (affect-privileging) strategies
+* **Types A/C and AC**: combinations of A (cognition-privileging) and C (affect-privileging) strategies
-* Alternating (A/C) strategies: use any combination from both low-and high-numbered patterns for different attachment figures or situations
+* **Alternating (A/C) strategies**: use any combination from both low-and high-numbered patterns for different attachment figures or situations
-* AC blended strategy: greater integration of affect-privileging and cognition-privileging information-processing patterns, but with some omission and distortion of information
+* **AC blended strategy**: greater integration of affect-privileging and cognition-privileging information-processing patterns, but with some omission and distortion of information
-* Psychopathic AC speakers (A7-8C7-8): can appear like balanced speakers but are highly vigilant and nonspontaneous
+* **Psychopathic AC speakers (A7-8C7-8)**: can appear like balanced speakers but are highly vigilant and nonspontaneous

 **Modifiers**:

-* Depressed (Dp): speaker is aware that strategies are not resolving problems and self and actions are irrelevant to outcomes
+* **Depressed (Dp)**: speaker is aware that strategies are not resolving problems and self and actions are irrelevant to outcomes
-* Disoriented (DO): significant verbal inconsistencies, discrepancies, and disruptions in speakers with combination patterns
+* **Disoriented (DO)**: significant verbal inconsistencies, discrepancies, and disruptions in speakers with combination patterns
-* Intrusions of forbidden negative affect: sudden change from inhibited state to high arousal with unacceptable language or forms of address
+* **Intrusions of forbidden negative affect**: sudden change from inhibited state to high arousal with unacceptable language or forms of address
-* Expressed somatic symptoms: nonverbal behaviors that disrupt communication during AAI, cannot be explained by medical conditions
+* **Expressed somatic symptoms**: nonverbal behaviors that disrupt communication during AAI, cannot be explained by medical conditions
-* Reorganizing: speakers changing from one strategy to another, neither strategy functions fully, classificatory criteria are mixed and not fully met.
+* **Reorganizing**: speakers changing from one strategy to another, neither strategy functions fully, classificatory criteria are mixed and not fully met.

 **Classification System**: